-Driver's responsibility
+Safety of rear occupants The driver can prevent operation of the rear electric windows by pressing switch 4.
+A confirmation message is displayed on the instrument panel.

-Never leave your vehicle with the RENAULT card or key inside, and never leave a child, adult who is not self-sufficient or a pet, even for a short while.

-They may pose a risk to themselves or to others by starting the engine or activating equipment (such as the gear lever or electric windows).
+Never leave your vehicle with the RENAULT card inside and never leave a child (or a pet) unsupervised, even for a short while.
+They may pose a risk to themselves or to others by starting the engine, activating equipment such as the electric windows or by locking the doors.
 If any part of the body becomes trapped, reverse the direction of the window immediately by pressing the relevant switch.

-Risk of serious injury.